Why Your House Is Not Selling

-First, a worn and ratty looking sign screams “this house has been for sale forever!!!”
+First, a worn and ratty-looking sign screams “this place has been for sale forever!!!”
 Fix this issue by getting a new sign or asking your agent to replace the old sign with a new one.

 Secondly, the real estate sign may have way too many details.
 It is wise to put the number of bedrooms and baths on the sign since that is basic information.
 Much more than that will clutter the sign and people won’t read it.
 The goal of the sign is to get people to contact you or your agent and schedule a viewing.

 People develop an impression of the home when they enter and get their first sights and smells of the property.
 Bad odors will do as much to turn away some buyers as much as a bad appearance.

 Many people often think of cigarette smoke when bad odors come to mind, and that is a turnoff for some buyers.
 But there are so many other things to consider such as